mauritssilvis/patterns/java/src/main/java/nl/mauritssilvis/patterns/java/singleton/README.md

 Unit tests verify the singleton nature of the above class.

-Note that use was made of eager initialization of the singleton instance to guarantee thread safety without additional checks.
+Note that I made use of eager initialization of the singleton instance to guarantee thread safety without additional checks.
 Additionally, the keyword `final` is only applied to the class to remind us that extending a class with a private constructor is impossible.
 Use of this keyword is not essential for the singleton pattern.